spindle-health/spindle-token/docs/carduus/api.md

 # Functions

-THe core functionality of carduus is provided by a the following functions that operate over pyspark `DataFrame`.
+The core functionality of carduus is provided by a the following functions that operate over pyspark `DataFrame`.

 ## ::: carduus.token.tokenize
     handler: python